 Graduation Requirements Emergency Waiver (GREW)

 In July 2021 the State Board of Education (SBE) passed permanent rules allowing districts/STECs to offer waivers of certain graduation requirements on an individual student basis during certain emergencies, including the current COVID-19 public health crisis.
-The current GREW rules permits the waiver of up to 2.0 core or flexible credits and/or the graduation pathway requirements for students in the classes of 2020, 2021, and 2022 as described in Chapter 180-111 WAC.
+The current GREW rules permit the waiver of up to 2.0 core or flexible credits and/or the graduation pathway requirements for students in the classes of 2020, 2021, 2022, and 2023 as described in Chapter 180-111 WAC.
 Students who want to graduate early and only need their pathway requirement waived may also access the waiver.

 The GREW should be used only as a last resort for a student whose learning and ability to meet credit and graduation pathway requirements that has been impacted by COVID-19.